-It is important for a child's social and emotional development to build positive relationships with caring and trusting adults.
-Waldorf discipline is a process not an instant act.
-Here is an article that may be helpful in your research, noting that the article gives some examples, your teachers will have their own unique ways of working with the children and discipline.
+A child's social and emotional development needs to build positive relationships with caring and trusting adults.
+Waldorf discipline is a process, not an instant act.
+Here is an article that may be helpful in your research.
+Note that the article gives some examples; your teachers will have their own unique ways of working with the children and discipline.
 Should you have any questions, please do not hesitate to ask your teacher.